 Your loved one needs to know the only way forward is to quit, and you can support them.
 Getting someone to stop taking drugs is hard, however, and here at 12 Keys Rehab, we’re here for you at any time of the day or night.

-How Long Does It Take to Withdraw From MDMA?
+How Long Does It Take to Withdraw From Molly?

-The thought of withdrawing from MDMA can be a frightening one, since you’re never entirely sure how your body will react.
-You may have a long history of molly drug abuse and have tried to quit in the past without success.
+The thought of withdrawing from MDMA/Molly can be a frightening one since you’re never entirely sure how your body will react.
+You may have a long history of molly addiction and have tried to quit in the past without success.
 This will be especially true if all your friends are still using.

-Withdrawing from MDMA can often make you feel pretty bad on a psychological level, and you may also feel physically uncomfortable.
-Thankfully, these physical molly symptoms are usually mild and non-life-threatening.
+Withdrawing from MDMA/Molly can often make you feel pretty bad on a psychological level, and you may also feel physically uncomfortable.
+Thankfully, these physical Molly symptoms are usually mild and non-life-threatening.
 Symptoms you can expect include:

 - Difficulty concentrating